Preload

 Vocal instruments: These instruments produce sound through the human voice, such as singing and vocalizations.

-These are just some examples of the types of musical instruments.
 There are many other categories and subcategories of instruments, and new instruments are constantly being invented and developed.

 Music education involves the teaching of music theory, history, performance, and composition, as well as the study of musical instruments.
 Here are some additional details about musical instruments and their role in music education: